Eliteserien: Competition

-As of the 2022 season there are 16 clubs in the Eliteserien, seven of which are located in Eastern Norway, five are from Western Norway, two north of the Arctic Circle and one each are from Southern Norway and Trøndelag.
+As of the 2025 season there are 16 clubs in the Eliteserien, seven of which are located in Eastern Norway, six are from Western Norway, two from Northern Norway and one is from Trøndelag.

 During the course of a season, each club plays the others twice, home and away, for a total of 30 games for each club, and a total of 240 games in a season.
 The season starts in March and lasts until early November.
 Rounds played during the weekends are usually broken up into two games on Saturdays, five games on Sundays and one game on either Fridays or Mondays.
 For the final two rounds, all games start simultaneously so that no club may gain an unfair advantage by knowing the results of other games in advance of kicking off their own.

 The 16 May round, which is played the day before Norway's Constitution Day, 17 May, is one of the most anticipated rounds of the season.
 It is often referred to as the "national day of football" and since it precedes a national holiday, games usually see higher attendance than other rounds.

 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then goal difference, goals scored, and then head-to-head records used to separate teams on equal points.
 At the end of each season, the club with the most points is crowned "League Winner".
 The title of "Norwegian Champions" is reserved for the winners of the Norwegian Football Cup.
 The two lowest placed teams are automatically relegated to the Norwegian First Division and the top two teams from the First Division take their place.
 The fourteenth placed team in Eliteserien is also in danger of being relegated and must enter play-offs against one team from the First Division to stay in the top flight.

 Changes in competition format

 Eliteserien teams in international competition

 Rosenborg (11 times) and Molde (once) are the only Norwegian clubs to participate in the UEFA Champions League group stage.
 Rosenborg reached the quarterfinal in the 1996–97 season.
 They were eliminated by runners-up Juventus with 1–3 on aggregate.
 In the 1968–69 season, Lyn lost the European Cup Winners' Cup quarterfinal against runners-up Barcelona with 4–5 on aggregate.
 Brann lost the quarterfinal against Liverpool in the 1996–97 UEFA Cup Winners' Cup and Vålerenga lost the quarterfinal against Chelsea in the 1998–99 UEFA Cup Winners' Cup with 2–6 on aggregate.
-Molde reached the round of 16 in UEFA Cup/UEFA Europa League in the 2020-21 season.
+Molde reached the round of 16 in both the 2020-21 UEFA Europa League and the 2023-24 UEFA Conference League against Granada and Club Brugge respectively.
+Bodø/Glimt reached the quarterfinal of the 2021-22 UEFA Conference League, where they were eliminated by Roma and the semifinal of the 2024-25 UEFA Europa League, where they were eliminated by Tottenham with 1–5 on aggregate.